vishnuram1999/audits/Checklist-Solidity.md

     - [ ] If a user needs to make several calls to a smart contract, give them a mechanism to "batch up" the transactions into one transaction.
 Compound calls this a "bulker" others call it a "multicall."
 Just initiating a transaction costs 21,000 gas, (roughly $3 right now), so your customers will appreciate not having to do multiple transactions!
     - [ ] Change your imported libraries to Solady.
 These libraries are gas optimized and often have the same interface as more well-known libraries.
     - [ ] Initialize the return variable in the function header itself to save gas (Ex: `function ArraySum() public returns (uint256 sum) {`)
+    - [ ] Don’t compare boolean expressions to boolean literals
+    - [ ] Multiplication/division by two should use bit shifting

   - [ ] Informational checks